H2CO3/Sparkling/README.md

    operations, even for integers.
 It's a well-known fact that floating-point computations aren't always exact, they behave in a quite counter-intuitive manner and they can even be significantly slower than integer operations.
-   Another thing is *garbage collection.* It seems to be the silver bullet of automatic memory management when it comes to scripting languages, but it has some definitive, serious downsides.
+   Another thing is *garbage collection*.
+It seems to be the silver bullet of automatic memory management when it comes to scripting languages, but it has some definitive, serious downsides.
 Non-deterministic behavior is one, speed is two, memory overhead is three, the difficulty of a decent